-POSITION NO 0041868 EMPLOYMENT TYPE Casual employment for Semester 1 2017 SALARY Rates of Payment for Casual Academic Staff are set out in the University Policy Library: MPF1170 - Schedule A http://www.policy.unimelb.edu.au/schedules/MPF1170-ScheduleA.pdf SUPERANNUATION Employer contribution of 9.5% OTHER BENEFITS http://about.unimelb.edu.au/careers/working/benefits HOW TO APPLY Please upload your CV and a brief statement (max.
+POSITION NO 0041869 EMPLOYMENT TYPE Casual employment for Semester 2 2018 subject to student participation numbers SALARY Up to \$14,000 SUPERANNUATION Employer contribution of 9.5% OTHER BENEFITS http://about.unimelb.edu.au/careers/working/benefits HOW TO APPLY Please upload your CV and a brief statement (max.
 300 words) outlining your suitability for the position via the Sessional Staff Recruitment System (SSRS).
 CONTACT FOR ENQUIRIES ONLY For questions regarding Subject teaching please contact the relevant coordinator listed in the SSRS.
 Please direct any system and application queries to ssrs-abp@unimelb.edu.au.
 Please do not send your application to this contact.

-For information about working for the University of Melbourne, visit our websites:
+For information about working for the University of Melbourne, visit our website:

-about.unimelb.edu.au/careers joining.unimelb.edu.au
+hr.unimelb.edu.au/careers joining.unimelb.edu.au